Nneka (singer)

 Nneka Lucia Egbuna (born 24 December 1980) is a Nigerian singer, songwriter and actress.
 She sings in English, Igbo and Nigerian Pidgin.

 Early life

-Nneka Lucia Egbuna was born and raised in Warri, in the Delta State, Nigeria, to a German mother and Nigerian father.
+Nneka Lucia Egbuna was born and raised in Warri, Delta State, Nigeria, to a German mother and Nigerian father.
 She is the youngest of four siblings.
 When Nneka was two years old, their German mother abandoned the family.
 When her father remarried, his new wife tortured and terrorized the children of the first marriage, especially the two youngest—Nneka and her brother, Anato—in an effort to make their lives intolerable.